emotional-cities/pluma-experiments/Workflows/ProtocolOutdoor.md

       - 353XX Keypress J where xxx is incremental with each keypress

 ### Experiment Protocol
-Keys are used to mark the begining of experiment, stop points, re-start points, and Questionary
+Keys are used to mark the beginning of experiment, stop points, re-start points, and Questionary

 ### Space and time Sync
 The EEG data is synchronized with the acquisition system via a random time generator, each time the timer ticks a new **incremental** LSL message is sent ro the EEG, these messages start with 1.

-### Acessing the data
+### Accessing the data
-All these events are also recorded in the pluma harp streams and a spatial&Time correlation can be obtained.
+All these events are also recorded in the Pluma harp streams and a spatial&Time correlation can be obtained.
 These correlations are exported to CSV files using the https://github.com/emotional-cities/notebooks